jamesw98/ghsfl-docs/policies_procedures.markdown

 ### Petition to Join GHSFL
 The school must petition the GHSFL Board for membership by submitting a signed letter of approval from the Principal or Athletic Director of the school.
 The letter must be on school stationary and include the following:
-* Signature of the Principal or Athletic Directory
+* Signature of the Principal or Athletic Director
 * Name and email address of the designated Faculty Sponsor
 * Acknowledgment that the fencing club is an official school club
 * Acknowledgment that practices will be held at the petitioning school.